OkayOkayOkayOkayOkayOkay/illagerblabber/README.md

 ## Future Plans

 - More illager types (looking at you, Illusioner)
-- Full mod compatibility with popular illager-adding mods
+- Doubling the Voice lines!!
-- Therapy for players traumatized by pillager voices
+- Therapy for players traumatized by illager voices
-- **Villagerblabber!** 🗣️
+- **VillagerBlabber!** 🗣️